criminy-git/100-days-of-code/log.md

 **Thoughts**: Feeling good about reaching out for support.
 Solved a problem with an issue with a JavaScript program at work that the developer himself couldn't solve, felt good to apply analytical problem solving skills.

 ---

 ### Day 17: January 20th, 2022

 **Today's Progress**: Solved JavaScript coding questions, started a new project to streamline my day job.
 Started chapter three of Eloquent JavaScript.
 Learned about XML http requests and control flow.

 **Thoughts**: Going to continue JavaScript revision until the end of the week and then focus back on React.

 ---

+### Day 18: January 21th, 2022

+**Today's Progress**: Picked a concept to learn about today.
+Closures vs scope.
+Learned a lot about both, their differences and how they compare to each other, took notes, studied examples and built my own simple analogies.
+Learned defition of terms "callback" and "IDE".
+Started to learn more about network requests, learned about stack, how it works throughout execution of an async function.
+Continued Chapter 3.

+**Thoughts**: Sometimes it is important to come back to a topic after having picked up a different topic first which helps with understanding of the first concept.

+---